Thiago Alcântara: 2013–15: Debut season and injury

 After over a year out injured, Thiago returned on 4 April 2015, replacing Philipp Lahm for the last 21 minutes of a 1–0 win at Borussia Dortmund.
 Four days later, he again replaced Lahm in a DFB-Pokal quarter-final at Bayer Leverkusen, scoring the winning goal in the penalty shootout after a goalless draw.
-On 15 April, he scored in the team's Champions League quarter-final first leg away to FC Porto, albeit in a 1–3 defeat.
+On 15 April, he scored in the team's Champions League quarter-final first leg away to Porto, albeit in a 1–3 defeat.
 Six days later, he headed in Juan Bernat's cross for the opening goal of a 6–1 rout to overturn the first leg deficit against Porto, helping Bayern advance to the Champions League semi-finals.
 On 26 April, after VfL Wolfsburg lost to Borussia Mönchengladbach, Thiago won his second Bundesliga title for Bayern.
 He finished the season with two goals in 13 appearances.

 2015–17: Domestic double and individual success

 On 27 August 2015, Thiago signed a new four-year contract with Bayern.
 On 10 February 2016, he contributed a goal in 3–0 win over VfL Bochum in the DFB-Pokal quarter-final match.
 He scored twice in a 5–0 home victory over Werder Bremen on 12 March.
 On 17 March, Thiago scored a goal in a brilliant comeback against Juventus as his side came from 2–0 down to gain a 4–2 victory in the Champions League round of sixteen tie.
 He finished the season with four goals and seven assists.
 In addition to playing in the German Super Cup, Thiago scored two goals in 27 Bundesliga matches, a goal in five German Cup matches, and a goal in nine Champions League matches.

 Thiago started the 2016–17 season under new club manager Carlo Ancelotti by winning the 2016 DFL-Supercup with a 2–0 victory against his club's rival Borussia Dortmund on 15 August 2016.
 On 21 September, he scored his first goal of the season in a 3–0 victory over Hertha BSC.
 Thiago contributed one goal and one assist in a 3–0 victory over RB Leipzig and was named Man of the match on 22 December.
 On 16 February 2017, he scored two goals and provided one assist as Bayern defeated Arsenal with a 5–1 victory in the first leg of the Champions League round of sixteen tie.
 On 28 April, he signed a new four-year contract until 2021.
 He scored nine goals and had nine assists throughout the season.